 - Focus on vanity – Totting up more followers doesn’t necessarily mean you’re winning at social media marketing.
 The value of those followers is what counts.
 It’s better to have three followers likely to buy your goods or services than 300 who would never give you the time of day, let alone a thumbs up.

-- Cold call – When using social media platforms like LinkedIn to tap into your target audience with direct messages, you’re unlikely to get anywhere without any ground work.
-You need to “court” your targets and engage with their posts before you can spring a sales request on them.
-Play the long-game and you’ll create lasting relationships.
-As Gary Vaynerchuk recommends, think: jab, jab, jab – right hook!
+- Cold call – When using social media platforms like LinkedIn to tap into your target audience with direct messages, you’re unlikely to get anywhere without any groundwork.
+You need to “court” your ideal customers and engage with their posts before you can spring a sales request on them.
+Play the long game and you’ll create lasting relationships.
+As Gary Vaynerchuk recommends: “jab, jab, jab – right hook”!

 - Share any old meme – Only share posts and media (video, GIFs etc.) that represent your brand and that you think other people will share.
 It’s ok to have a bit of fun and share a cute puppy every now and again but you can do this in such a way that it’s not completely random and off-brand.
-For example, when working for a healthcare service provider, Chichester Copywriter posted a video showing a dog getting a massage on #NationalDogDay.
+For example, when providing social media marketing management for a pain clinic, Chichester Copywriter posted a video showing a dog getting a massage on #NationalDogDay.
 Keep it relevant!

 Bingo!
 Chichester Copywriter’s got your back

-For more expert insight into the world of digital marketing, contact Katy for one-to-one social media marketing training. she covers how to get more followers, what to post, how to best engage, social media etiquette and more for whatever platform you wish to master (Twitter, Facebook, LinkedIn, Instagram and/or Pinterest).
+For more expert insight into the world of digital marketing, contact Katy for one-to-one social media marketing training.
+She covers how to get more followers, what to post, how to best engage, social media etiquette and more for the platform/s you wish to master (Twitter, Facebook, LinkedIn, Instagram and/or Pinterest).

-Want a little more support to make create brand awareness and start generating leads using social media?
+Want a little more support to create brand awareness and generate leads using social media?
 Katy also offers a variety of social media marketing packages to suit a range of business goals and budgets.
 Get in touch for more information or to book a free 30-minute consultation.